Workiva/wGulp/README.md

     copy:jstest - Copy JavaScript files in ./test/ to ./build/test/
-    cover - Generate and view code coverage report customize - Copy the standard config files to your project for customization default - Execute the tasks specified in default_tasks dist - Create a distribution, execute the tasks specified in dist_tasks help - List the available tasks
+    cover - Generate and view code coverage report customize - Copy the standard config files to your project for customization default - Execute the tasks specified in default dist - Create a distribution, execute the tasks specified in dist help - List the available tasks
     jsdoc - Generate JSdoc
     jshint - Validate JS files with jshint